 Susan B. Anthony Dollars Average Prices and Values

-The next two columns list the buy price and the sell value for an average uncirculated coin.
-These are approximate retail prices and wholesale values.
-The actual offer you receive from a particular coin dealer will vary depending on the actual grade of the coin and some other factors that determine its worth.
-Since most collectors also collect the Proof version of these coins, I have included prices and values for them as well.
+The buy price is what you can expect to pay to a coin dealer when you purchase the coin.
+Sell value is what you can expect to receive from a coin dealer if you sell the coin.
+The values listed here are approximate retail prices and wholesale values.
+The actual offer you receive from an individual coin dealer will vary depending on the actual grade of the coin and some other factors that determine its worth.
+Since most collectors also collect the Proof version of these coins, these values and prices are included as well.

 |1979-S Type 1 Proof||-||-||$8.00||$6.30|